 4. After Your Visit

-Visiting the Berlin Wall can evoke strong emotions and leave a lasting impact.
+The feelings one gets when visiting the place of the Berlin Wall can create a definite impression.
 After experiencing the wall, consider the following actions:

 Share Your Experience